nci/scores/README.md

 A complete list of included Metrics, Statistical Techniques and Data Processing Tools is [available here](https://scores.readthedocs.io/en/develop/included.html).

-A Selection of the Metrics and Tools included in `scores`:
+A selection of the Metrics and Tools included in `scores`:

 | continuous                      | probability | categorical      | statistical tests |
 | ----------                      | ----------- | -----------      | ----------------- |